DEVELOPMENT OF THE MEANINGS OF DUKKHA AND SUKKHA

 Sukkha described when it was running smoothly.

-Dukkha and Sukkha were not just abstract concepts as they are today in Buddhism, they were very real daily facts of life, they were relevant to all areas of getting practical life running smoothly.
+Dukkha and Sukkha were not just abstract concepts as they are today in Buddhism, they were important real daily facts of life.

 Words like this often get modified and used in different contexts.
 The word musicians used to 'tune' an instrument, developed to 'tune' in a radio, or get attuned to a situation.
-The concepts 'turn-on' and 'turn-off' probably come from turning on gas taps.
 This is a basic fact about how languages develop.

 When food tasted good it was Sukkha, when the beans burnt it was Dukkha.
 Sukkha was happiness or contentment, after a good day when everything went well – ahhh Sukkha.
 Whereas Dukkha was in all probability also used as a swear word.